Oranges

 - Penulina Orange – can’t get enough of those bright orange, 1″ “tear-drop” fruits (bearing a tiny point at their blossom end) against emerald green foliage in a pot!
 A first for this G.H. – an orange pear shaped small cherry fruited variety!
 Here is one perfect for hanging baskets & small pots, as it is very compact, not growing higher than 12-18″.
 Determinate 60 days

-- Sungold – From Sweden.
+- Sungold – Back for 2025!
+From Sweden.
 Yellow/orange round .5oz cherry fruits that kick it up several notches in the taste department!
 Very, very tasty….with high sugar…an almost wine-like flavor.
 Plants are of bush-form, staying small.
 Determinate 57 days Pkt…$3.00

 - Sun Sugar (M’s) – Grown out for 4 years.
 This year it really showed off, deep orange loonie-sized heavy fruits that had unbeatable flavor – sweet, fruity and addictive.
 Strong Plants were 5-6 ft. tall with heavy reliable production.
 It reminds us all of our childhood days of munching fresh wee delicious tomatoes, trying not to let Ma & Pa catch us in the garden AGAIN!
 Highly recommended!
 Ind.
 60-65 days